TEXTBOOK ADOPTION INFORMATION (More FAQ'S here!)

 Can I cancel and/or change my textbook adoption once I submit it?

-In a “perfect” textbook management world, the answer would be no. However, we can’t be that inflexible.
 We hope cancellation or change requests are kept to a minimum, but if they happen, they are handled on an individual basis.
 From the textbook manager’s perspective, it is assumed that once a textbook adoption is submitted, the variables surrounding the related course offering (who/what/when) are concrete and the syllabus will reflect the identical textbook info.
 The manager then uses the adoption info to make ordering and buying decisions.
-Changes in adoptions after that point usually result in additional expense incurred by the College Store (shipping).
+Late changes in adoptions result in a myriad of factors that negatively affect the student and the College Store.
+Students who make early purchases will have to purchase the new, revised course materials and may not be allowed to return their initial purchase.
+Additional expense is incurred by the College Store in the form of shipping charges.
 Additionally, if a change in adoption happens after the buyback period, the Store also incurs additional expense in the form of dead stock, i.e. books purchased that won’t be sold AND can’t be returned.
 The following two questions provide more insight into the importance of early/accurate adoptions.

-Why does the textbook manager need my adoption 3 months before my course starts, and why must I provide accurate information regarding my adoption?
+Why does the textbook manager need my adoption well before my course starts, and why must I provide accurate information regarding my adoption?

-- The ordering process provides the best prices and the biggest inventory of used books the earlier I place an order with the vendor for textbooks.
+- The ordering process provides the best prices and the biggest inventory of used books the earlier an order is placed with the vendor for textbooks.

 Once I submit my textbook adoption, should I confirm it is recorded and published correctly?
-And if so, where do I find the Textbook List to confirm the information is correct?
+And if so, where do I find that information to confirm it is correct?

 Yes, it is advisable that every faculty member verify and confirm that their adoption submission is recorded and displayed correctly.
-This check and balance assures complete accuracy for, the student, the textbook manager and you.
-The Textbook List resides on the College Store website and can be found at this link: www.etown.edu/programs/college-store/textbooks.aspx Once the registration period starts, the textbook list is updated daily.
-A faculty member can also email email@example.com or call EXT.
-1130.
+This check and balance assures complete accuracy for the student, the textbook manager, and you.
+You can check your information by visiting the ordering portal at www.etowncollegestore.com .
+You will see what the student sees.
+Once the registration period starts, textbooks are updated daily.
+You can also email the Textbook Manager at email@example.com.
 Lastly, stopping in person to the Book Room to verify correct information on the shelf tag is also an option.

 What are the dates I need to be aware of regarding textbook adoption?